Blocss/blocss/_docs/helpers.md

 Make sure to read the documentation within the CSS files of helpers.
 It will contain information about each helper class and the implementation.

+In general helpers need to be imported last in your codebase since they need to override everything that is defined before.

 Blocss helpers are grouped by type.
 The names of helpers with similar concerns usually start with a common string, e.g., `text--center`, `text--left`; `float--left`, `float--none`.